Perlkonig/grav-plugin-tablesorter/README.md

     ...
 ```

 The full list of available options can be had on [the Tablesorter documentation page](https://mottie.github.io/tablesorter/docs/index.html#Configuration).
+What the plugin does is JSON encode the `args` content and pass that on to the function.

 For example, if you want to automatically sort the first column *of all the affected tables* in ascending order, you'd do the following:

 ```
 tablesorter: